What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 6. Fundraiser

-As a fundraiser you might work in the political or not-for-profit sectors to raise money for an organization.
-This may sound simple, but fundraising extends beyond just asking for money.
-You achieve this goal by:
+As a fundraiser, you may work in the political or not-for-profit sectors to raise money for an organization.
+The role of a fundraiser includes additional responsibilities, such as:

 • Analyzing what’s important to potential donors